makma/fingerprintjs.com/content/blog/how-to-generate-browser-fingerprints-in-php.md

 In this tutorial, you learned the utility of browser fingerprinting in PHP and how it can be used to prevent duplicate registrations.
 While you can increase the accuracy of your tracking in PHP by combining sessions, cookies, and IP tracking, it’s still relatively easy for users to bypass these fraud detection measures.

-Using [FingerprintJS](/) to quickly and accurately generate a browser fingerprint in PHP will help you combat fraud and save time.
-With an accuracy of 99.5% and a team keeping up with the latest changes, FingerprintJS is a great solution for saving time and achieving greater accuracy.
+Using [Fingerprint](/) to quickly and accurately generate a browser fingerprint in PHP will help you combat fraud and save time.
+With an accuracy of 99.5% and a team keeping up with the latest changes, Fingerprint is a great solution for saving time and achieving greater accuracy.
 This allows you to focus on building a great web application and not learning every browser update that changes how you must implement fingerprinting.